GamesKnightStudios/GBBuilder/README.md

 # Build
 Download and extract GBDK to a short path on your machine (e.g. 'C:\gbdk').
 Or use the automatic script 'download_3rdparty.bat' in 'scripts' folder.
 This will automatically download and extract GBDK to 'C:\gbdk'.
 This must be run as admin to be allowed access to create 'C:\gbdk' folder.
 Build gameboy hello world code using GBDK.
-This can be done using the automatic build script 'build.bat' provided in 'scripts' folder.
+The helloworld example is This can be done using the automatic build script 'build.bat' provided in 'scripts' folder.
 This assumes the GBDK location is 'C:\gbdk'.
 Or manually using the command line:
 ```
 cd PATH_TO_REPO
 mkdir build